 Political violence and armed conflicts represent global threats to children and youth, and this is even more prominent in conflict zones like Israel.
-East Jerusalem in particular, are exposed to the ongoing Palestinian-Israeli conflict.
-In Israel, several research works have focused of youth involvement in political violence.
-One of these important studies is the one conducted by Slone (2003), who investigated the motivations for political violence of 348 Jewish adolescents and 277 Arab youth from Northern Israel.
-In that study, Arab youth reported higher motivation than Jewish youth to express themselves politically via most of the non-violent and violent acts explored in the study.
-It was also found that for most of the participants there was a stable motivation-activity (reaction in riot situation) pattern.

-Shechory & Laufer (2008) in their study of 262 Israeli Jewish adolescents who participated in legal and illegal activities during the resistance to the Gaza evacuation found that, contrary to previous results related to delinquency, higher parental attachment and involvement levels were associated with greater involvement in illegal ideological activities.

-Another important study in that respect was conducted by Khoury-Kassabri et al. (2015).
-Their study was among the few works in the field that examined the prevalence of youth involvement in delinquency and political violence simultaneously and to explore the predictors that are associated with each behavior focusing mainly on the effect of parental control and religiosity .
-The results showed that first, that they are interrelated.
-Traditional and political violence were negatively and significantly associated with parental control, this association was mediated by religiosity, for all violence types explored.
+Children and youth in Israel are exposed to the ongoing Palestinian-Israeli conflict.
+The circumstances in which Jewish and Arab children grow up in Israel allow for an in-depth examination of factors that affect youth participation in political and other types of violence.
+Several studies focused on youth involvement in political violence in Israel.
+Slone (2003) investigated the motivations for political violence among 348 Jewish and 277 Arab adolescents from northern Israel.
+The Arab youth were more motivated than the Jewish youth to express themselves politically through the nonviolent and violent acts explored in the study.
+A stable motivation-activity (reaction in riot situation) pattern was found for most of the participants.
+Shechory & Laufer (2008) studied 262 Israeli Jewish adolescents who participated in legal and illegal activities during the resistance to the Gaza evacuation.
+The study found that higher parental control levels were associated with greater participation in illegal ideological activities.
+This positive association is the opposite of what is known for youth involvement in traditional violence, where parental factors play a protective role.
+Another important study was conducted by Khoury-Kassabri et al. (2015).
+This study was among the few that examined the prevalence of youth involvement in delinquency and political violence simultaneously and compared the predictors associated with each type of violent behavior.
+The study focused mainly on the effect of parental control and religiosity, two variables that were related to each other.
+Traditional and political violence were negatively associated with parental control, and this association was mediated by religiosity for all violence types explored.